Adopted by the 61st WMA General Assembly, Vancouver, Canada, October 2010 and

-From the beginning of their studies and throughout their professional careers, doctors acquire the knowledge, training and competence required to treat their patients with the utmost skill and care.
+From the beginning of their studies and throughout their professional careers, physicians acquire the knowledge, training and competence required to treat their patients with the utmost skill and care.

 Physicians determine the most accurate diagnosis and the most effective treatment to cure illness, or alleviate its effects, taking into consideration the overall condition of the patient.